DataDog/integrations-core/cassandra/README.md

 The Cassandra check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Cassandra nodes.
 It's recommended to use Oracle's JDK for this integration.

 **Note**: This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated in the info page.
+The number of returned metrics is indicated in [the status page][11].
 You can specify the metrics you are interested in by editing the configuration below.
 To learn how to customize the metrics to collect see the [JMX documentation][3] for detailed instructions.
 If you need to monitor more metrics, contact [Datadog support][4].

 ### Configuration